 There are several stories about the origin of the ang pow.
-Nobody actually knows which the true origin story of ang pow-giving, though the two stories below are the most common.
+Nobody actually knows the true origin story of ang pow-giving, though the two stories below are the most common.

 The most popular story of the ang pow’s origin is a story that happens during the Qin Dynasty (221 – 206BC).
 A demon called Sui would go around on the night of Chinese New Year’s Eve touching children’s heads while they were asleep.
 This cursed touch caused illnesses to plague the sleeping children, or worse, causing their deaths.